mindplace/stack-for-yourself/_posts/2017-01-18-getting-started-with-ruby-on-a-mac.md

 ## Part 5: Download a gem to test that everything works

-Quit and reopen your terminal one more time.
+Quit and reopen your terminal.

-Run the following code to download [pry](https://github.com/pry/pry), a fantastic gem used to pause programs in the middle in order to inspect values:
+Run the following code to download [pry](https://github.com/pry/pry), a great gem used to pause programs in the middle in order to inspect values:

 ```
 gem install pry